Updeus/Server-Status-Bot/README.md

 - Use the `+skip` command to skip the currently playing song.
 - Use the `+stop` command to stop the music playback.

-### Custom Commands

-- Responds to custom commands such as greetings and inquiries about Nirad's abilities.
-- Example commands: `Hello`, `Nirad is`, `Is Nirad good at maths?`, `Is Nirad cute?`, and more.

 ### Pinning Server Status

 - Automatically updates and pins the Minecraft server status in a specified channel.